-The Critical Maritime Routes Programme is composed of six projects.
-Three of these projects – CRIMSON, CRIMARIO and GoGIN- are currently ongoing, while the other three – CRIMGO, CRIMLEA and MARSIC – are concluded.
+The Critical Maritime Routes Programme is composed of seven projects.
+Four of these projects – CRIMSON, CRIMARIO, GoGIN and WeCAPS- are currently ongoing, while the other three – CRIMGO, CRIMLEA and MARSIC – are concluded.

 The following chart shows the budget distribution of the Critical Maritime Routes Programme per project: